claytose/CS312Minecraft/README.md

 On your local terminal:

 1. Run the command `ssh-keygen -t rsa -b 4096 -C "<your_email>"` to generate a public SSH key pair.
-   - Press "Enter" when prompted for the file to save the key in, take note of the default file.
+   - Press "Enter" when prompted for the file to save the key in, take note of the default file location.
 2. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository to local machine.
 2. Run the command `cd CS312Minecraft` and then `cd terraform` to navigate to the terraform directory.
-3. In the file called "mains.tf", replace the public_key file location to the file that your key pair you generated in Step 3.1 is stored in:
+3. Run the command `nano main.tf` to edit the "mains.tf" file.
+Change the <your_file_location> value with path to your public key that was saved in Step 3.1:
    ```bash
    resource "aws_key_pair" "minecraft_key" {
    key_name   = "minecraft-key"